Duriel E. Harris: Poetry collections and recognition

-Harris’s early work is included in Catch the Fire!!!, a widely circulated cross-generational anthology of contemporary African American poetry.
+Harris’s early work is included in Catch the Fire!!!, an anthology of contemporary African American poetry.
 She participated in C.C.
 Carter’s Black Pride Poetry Slam, covered by Windy City Times, underscoring her role in Chicago’s Black queer poetry scene.

 Harris’s first collection, Drag, was published in 2003.
-Her poetry is also included in Bum Rush the Page, a Def Poetry Jam anthology that highlights politically engaged, and innovative work from poets of color.
+Her poetry is also included in Bum Rush the Page, a Def Poetry Jam anthology.
 Her second book, Amnesiac, appeared in 2010 and explores themes of memory and trauma.
 In the Kenyon Review, critic Tamiko Beyer describes Drag as "a fiercely experimental and political collection" and says that "Amnesiac continues Harris’s work to make explicit the ways that linguistic, poetic experimentation can resist systems of oppression".
-Harris's third collection, No Dictionary of a Living Tongue, was published in 2017 and is noted for its experimental use of form, typography, and sound.
-No Dictionary of a Living Tongue has been described as “formidable in its explorations of art, citizenship, and life as a body amid the social, political, and electronic networks that define us” in critical overviews of contemporary poetry anthologies.
+Harris's third collection, No Dictionary of a Living Tongue, was published in 2017.

-The poem “Before this dream” from No Dictionary of a Living Tongue was selected by former U.S. Poet Laureate Rita Dove for publication in *The New York Times Magazine*.
+The poem “Before this dream” from No Dictionary of a Living Tongue was selected by former U.S. Poet Laureate Rita Dove for publication in The New York Times Magazine.
 The book has been critically praised for its use of hybrid poetic forms and its engagement with Black identity, gender, and language.

 In addition to her books, Harris's individual poems have appeared in numerous literary journals.
 Her poem "Dream in Wartime" was published in the Kenyon Review in 2019.

-Harris’s poetry has been reviewed and analyzed in various literary and academic journals, including *Chicago Review*, *The American Poetry Review*, and *The Dreaming Machine*, where her formal experimentation has been highlighted as part of a broader movement of radical Black poetics.

 In 2021, Harris contributed to Kore Press’s Postcards to the Future project, offering reflections on joy, radical self-acceptance, and resilience in a digital interview.

-In 2024, Harris was interviewed in Poetry Wales (Winter 2024, Issue 60.2), where she discussed with contributing editors Kandace Siobhan Walker and Zakia Carpenter-Hall, her editorial work at Obsidian and reflected on the role of Black literature in contemporary culture.

-In December 2024, Modron Magazine published an interview with Harris titled Art as Resistance, in which she explored the relationship between art, activism, and her poem Enduring Freedom.